shialexx/x32-asm-crackme-for-FASM-compiler/README.md

 # Description
- This app compiled with fasm and source code for FASM X32 compiler
+ This source code for FASM X32 compiler

 # Functions
     This crackme have Security LIB for trashcode in IDA/etc.